Alpha-1ne/Workspaces/README.md

 ## TODO
   1. Add CheckBox to run task as an Admin
   2. Add option to run any Command.
   3. Add option to run individual tasks.
+(High Priority)